tsoibet/mercari-build-training-2022/README.md

 #### Remarks

-:pushpin: *As python was used to write the backend API, the `go` directory is not used.*
+:pushpin: *There are two directories `python` and `go` for the backend, and I have chosen to use `python` for this training program.
+:pushpin: While I also tried to write in `go`, if you would like to run the `go` version, please run the `python` version beforehand because database initialization is not implemented in `go`.*
 :pushpin: *Branches are remained in the repository for record of progress.
 Earlier steps are labelled with git tags.*

 <br/>